The Halsway Young Folk Advanced course aims to challenge and inspire the next generation of professional folk musicians – could this be you?!

 We do all we can to offer bursary places to young people with exceptional talent or for whom the opportunity would be especially beneficial, but whose financial circumstances would otherwise exclude them from the programme.
 Email firstname.lastname@example.org if this is something you would like to discuss.

-Our Halsway Young Folk Lead Artist for 2020 is Becki Driscoll.
-Archie Churchill-Moss joins us as music tutor for the Advanced week, and we’ll also be bringing an agent, photographer and publicist.
+Our Halsway Young Folk Lead Artist for 2022 is Becki Driscoll.
+She’ll be joined by artists Archie Churchill-Moss and Matt Norman as music tutors for the Advanced week.
+Kerrie Seymour joins the team as pastoral lead.

 Becki is a musician, singer, composer and educator with many years’ experience.
 Based in the heart of the West Country she has a deep knowledge on love of our local – and wider – folk traditions.